- What It Costs

 Costs and due dates

 Get a financial picture of the year ahead with a timeline of when tuition and housing fees are due each academic year.
-Fees listed are approximated and based on the 2012/13 year.
+Fees listed are approximate.

 Tuition, textbooks, and fees are program specific.